ImagineInfinity/Ideas/Ethics.md

 "Control": Removing choice, reducing autonomy.
 Appearently philosphers call it violence...

+"reducing dignity": An act causing that a persons dignity to not be valued.

+"increasing dignity": An act causing that a persons dignity to be valued.

 ## Rules

+### Rule of ?

+Every person is equally deserving of dignity.

+This means that no matter what skin colour, sexuality, race, belief, or age a person has; they still deserve to be treated as a person.
+It also means that no matter what they have done, it doesnt excempt them from needing to be treated with dignity.

 ### Rule of autonomy - freedom to
 * Controling people decreases their dignity.